z-sourcecode/opa-test/website/docs/faq.md

 > **Q.** Is there a roadmap?
 >
-> **A.** We publish list of features and what is in progress on [features](docs/features)
+> **A.** Please see the features section under [features](docs/features)

-> **Q.** What if backstage goes away?
+> **Q.** Why is OPA on AWS integrated with Backstage.io?
 >
-> **A.** Backstage was adopted and matured as [CNCF project](https://www.cncf.io/projects/backstage/) - it fit as a good starting point to build your platform and integration with AWS . using backstage.io helps to expedite the development but more importantly it allows us to benefit from 100+ plugins(which customers may be using) and large community support(20k+)
+> **A.** Backstage.io is a mature [CNCF project](https://www.cncf.io/projects/backstage/), and has been widely adopted across the market.
+By integrating with Backstage.io, users of OPA on AWS can benefit from +100 plugins and a large community (+20k).
+This allows customers to customize their environments, and keep existing tooling, while still working on AWS.
+Building on Backstage.io has helped to expedite the journey of OPA on AWS, and bring more value to our customers.

 > **Q.** How can OPA on AWS accelerate applications migration?